 How did we identify communities entered into the database?

 Communities were identified through web searching and personal knowledge.
 Information about their published plan(s) or product(s) on the web that include climate change resilience and adaptation was added to the database.
 Also, if a community is a participant in an adaptation or resilience program, but has not published any documents or webpages, it is still included in the database.
 For example, a town that has participated in the FEMA Community Rating System program, but does not have written plans for climate change adaptation, is included in the database.

 Spotlights highlight unique, and/or innovative practices being implemented in New England to help communities be more resilient and adapt to climate change.

 - cost information if available

 Spotlights include examples of specific practices as well as the use of incentives, collaborations, ordinances or bylaws, and planning and communication efforts.

 How are we updating the information?

 As new information is identified it is uploaded to the database.
-We will update the site on a quarterly basis.
+We will update the site on a biannual basis.

 - Adaptation Taking actions to avoid, benefit from, or deal with current and future climate change.
 Adaptation can take place in advance (by planning before an impact occurs) or in response to changes that are already occurring